davisjam/davisjam.github.io/_pages/research.md

 My current research is organized around six programs.

 <style>
+/* Two ancestors cap this page, measured rather than guessed (checks/layout.py --measure).
+At 1920 the grid was 770px wide at every viewport >= 1280:
+     #main          max-width 1280px, auto-margins 320px a side
+     article.page   padding-right 210.8px -- the Susy suffix(2 of 12), an empty
+                    column reserved for a right sidebar this site does not use .page__inner-wrap / .page__content / .research-grid added nothing; they were all exactly page-width minus that padding.

+   The fix widens the ANCESTORS and keeps prose narrow, rather than shrinking cards to fit a cap that should not apply to a full-width section.
+Scoped with :has() so only this page is affected -- no layout or theme edits. */ body:has(.research-grid) #main{max-width:min(1600px,calc(100vw - 3rem))}
+@media (min-width:1200px){
+  body:has(.research-grid) .page{padding-right:1em}
+}
+/* Only the grid breaks out.
+Everything else stays at a reading measure -- prose at 1500px would be unreadable, which is why the cap exists in the first place. */ body:has(.research-grid) .page__content > *:not(.research-grid){max-width:48rem}
 /* Generated with the page.
 Restrained and academic on purpose: a thin rule, no shadow, no rounded corners, no icons.
 The figures are diagrams, so the thumbnail uses object-fit: contain -- cropping one would destroy it. */